 What’s new in this add-on? #

 Role Based Redirection #

 This feature allows users to be redirected to a specific page based on their roles.
 Users can be redirected after login, registration, and logout.
-To enable this, please go to User Registration > Settings > Extras > Role Based Redirection.
+To enable this, please go to User Registration > Settings > Misc > Role Based Redirection.
 You will find an option that says ‘Enable Role-based Redirection’.
 Click on this option to enable role-based redirection.